Emperorlou/GildedRoseExpansion/README.md

 store with expiry dates on the values.
 I decided to quickly write a mock class that would do this as it allowed me to simplify the test and not require further dependencies.

+##Running the binary
+You can run the server jar (double click in windows) located in `\release\gildedrose-expansion-0.1.0.jar` if you'd rather not build it from scratch.
+You can then hit all the endpoints if you go to `localhost:8080` in your browser with the specific resources detailed at the end of this readme.

+##Building from sources
+The project uses Maven so calling `mvn package` from the root folder should build the project for you.
+Then simply running the jar (double click in windows) located in `\target\gildedrose-expansion-0.1.0.jar` will run the project.
+You can then hit all the endpoints if you go to `localhost:8080` in your browser with the specific resources detailed at the end of this readme.

 # Authentication
 I briefly considered rolling my own authentication system since this is a simple test but I opted to go with a solution that would more likely be represented in a real product.